privatenumber/hirok.io/src/pages/posts/github-tree-structure/index.md

 3. `<GitHub org / username>`

-	Each GitHub org/user should have its own directory within the `github` directory.
+	Each GitHub org/user should have their own directory within the `github` directory.

 4. `<GitHub repo name>`